Donation Report

-Harmonic Day is a day to align frequencies with the aim of realizing a society in which the Earth, humans, animals, and all life forms are in harmony.
+Harmonic Day is a day to harmonize frequencies, aiming to create a society where all life—the Earth, people, animals, and plants—is in harmony.

-This time, we will be hosting a talk event with special guest Professor Satoshi Fukushima , who overcame the double handicap of being blind and deaf to become the world's first totally blind and deaf university professor .
+In 2026, we held a talk event with Professor Satoshi Fukushima, who overcame the double handicap of being blind and deaf to become the world's first university professor who is both blind and deaf, as our special guest.

 Speakers